panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 type: post
 ---

-In JavaScript, you can define functions in many ways.
+You can define JavaScript functions in many ways.

 The first, usual way, is by using the `function` keyword: